- In general, sociometry is a method to visualize social information spatially by creating living infographics with the participants' bodies.

 - The concrete aim depends on where in the programme you use the method.
 It might facilitate getting-to-know each other (in example mixing a group and giving always different clusters of people food for conversation).
 It might support differentiated reflection and assessment (by addressing more serious questions) and supporting participants to express in a cooperative and non-verbal way.
 It might also work for decision-making by asking participants to find a position to different options or opinions.

 Referring to the example on the picture: Facilitators draw a line on the floor and ask participants to position themselves to a question.
 A simple question could be: "I can apply the learned in my future practice."
 The origin represents: "not at all", the end of the arrow "yes, absolutely".

 Or participants stand in a circle.
 A participant or a facilitator might offer a statement.
 The other participants find a position to this statement.

 The centre of the circle might be: I totally agree.
 Who remains there, says, that he or she agrees totally.
 Who goes outside of the circle says, that he or she is less convinced from the statement.

 Sociometry is a good method for evaluation or for getting to know for each other.
-It might play with categories and categorizations, give a quick overview over the feelings or evaluations.
+Getting-to-know-each other: Play with categories and bring people together which usually are not connected.
+Evaluation: A group can get a quick overview over their feelings or assessments.